jannfis/ansible-kubernetes-centos7/README.md

 ```
 $ ansible-playbook -u root kubernetes-cluster.yml -e kubernetes_cleanup=true
 ```
 This will revert (almost) all changes done by the play and deinstall all Kubernetes components from the *master* and *worker* nodes.
+If you want the nodes to be rebooted after clean up, also use ```-e reboot=true``` as argument.

 **Attention:** By default, the play will continue with a re-installation after running the clean up tasks.
 If you just want to cleanup, tell Ansible to only execute tasks tagged ```cleanup```, e.g. by specifying ```--tags cleanup``` on the command line.